simdjson/simdjson/doc/parse_many.md

 -----------

-The main motivation for this piece of software is to achieve maximum speed and offer a better quality of life in parsing files containing multiple JSON documents.
+The main motivation for this piece of software is to achieve maximum speed and offer a better quality of life in parsing files containing multiple  small JSON documents.

 The JavaScript Object Notation (JSON) [RFC7159](https://tools.ietf.org/html/rfc7159) is a very handy serialization format.
 However, when serializing a large sequence of